 Ever since Tyler Hoechlin and Elizabeth Tulloch first appeared on the CW’s Supergirl series a few years ago, fans have wanted to see more of the iconic couple.
 But they only have made sporadic appearances on the series since then, usually showing up during some big event.
 But now, it seems fans are getting their wish for more of DC Comics’ most famous couple on the small screen.
 According to The Hollywood Reporter, the proposed Superman & Lois series is bypassing the pilot stage and going straight to series for the 2020-2021 season.

 A few months back, Deadline reported that a new hourlong series titled Superman and Lois has been announced as in development featuring both actors, coming from The Flash executive producer Todd Helbing, and guru of all things DC TV, Greg Berlanti.
 Geoff Johns will also be an executive producer on the show.
 It had previously been announced that a series called Metropolis was being developed by Warner Brothers, but this new Superman series seems to have supplanted it.

 According to the report, the show will focus on “the world’s most famous Super Hero and comic books’ most famous journalist as they deal with all the stress, pressures and complexities that come with being working parents in today’s society.”

 Yes, they’re not just going to be a couple on this show, but also parents.
 The last time we saw Clark and Lois on Supergirl, they had gone off to Argo City (a splinter world of Krypton’s) so they could give birth to their child there.
 So much like the comics, Lois and Clark and now also “Mom and Dad.”
-Both characters are appearing in the Crisis on Infinite Earths crossover event.
+Both characters recently appeared in the Crisis on Infinite Earths crossover event on the CW.